 B) Bicycles stored inside any building without authorization will be impounded.

 C) Any bicycle without a registration decal will be impounded with a $10.00 charge to the owner.

-See the Bicycle Regulations section for the complete details
+See the Bicycle Guidelines section for more details.

 XI.
 STORAGE AND IMPOUNDMENT